gmlang/score-loan-applicants-book/manuscript/00-intro.md

   - What is the maximum proportion of good customers that can be granted loans while ensuring that x% of the bad customers are correctly identified.
   - What is the maximum proportion of the overall population that can be granted loans while ensuring that x% of the bad customers are correctly identified.

 In subsequent chapters, I'll walk you through the complete analysis step by step, addressing these questions along the way.
-But first, let's set up the tools.
+But first, let's set up the tools we'll be using for the analysis.